HOW TO APPLY

-The cost of supporting an AMIGOS participant in Latin America is significant.
-Silicon Valley Chapter covers these costs through a combination of product sales, letter writing, online fundraising efforts, and a family fee contribution.
-We chose these activities to maximize our ability to provide the AMIGOS experience to all participants without regard to family financial circumstances.
-All participants are required to fully take part in each fundraising activity as fundraising skills are an important component of AMIGOS training program and raise awareness of AMIGOS programs in the community.
+The Silicon Valley Chapter covers AMIGOS program costs through a combination of letter writing, online fundraising efforts, and a family fee contribution.
+We chose these activities to maximize our ability to provide the AMIGOS experience to all volunteers without regard to family financial circumstances.
+All volunteers are required to fully take part in each fundraising activity as fundraising skills are an important component of AMIGOS training program and raise awareness of AMIGOS programs in the community.

 LETTER WRITING/DONOR CONTACTS

-Each participant is also required to send out a combination of letters and email messages to friends, family members, and donors to request individual tax-deductible donations (the revenue from this effort is pooled).
-Letters are written by the participant with considerable help provided by the chapter during the process.
+Each volunteer is required to send out a combination of letters and email messages to friends, family members, and donors to request individual tax-deductible donations (the revenue from this effort is pooled).
+Letters are written by the student with considerable help provided by the chapter during the process.

 - Secondary short-term international medical insurance